PVLDB Publication Policies

 4.5 Procedure for Retraction

-In the case of retraction requests, after verifying the reasons for retraction (such as plagiarism, or requests from the author for retraction due to significant errors), the EiC may make a decision on retraction.
-Except in cases where violations can be independently verified (such as plagiarism) the original authors should be given a chance to respond within a reasonably short period (approximately 3 weeks).
+In the case of retraction requests, after verifying the reasons for retraction (such as unethical behavior, or requests from the author for retraction due to significant errors), the EiC may make a decision on retraction.
+Decisions to retract a paper will follow the procedures of investigation and allow for appeals as described in the PVLDB Code of Ethics for Authors.

 5 Policy on Copyrights